tq-systems/meta-tq/meta-tq/doc/README.TQMa8MPxS.md

 * UBI / UBIFS images are enabled by default when using `DISTRO=spaetzle[-nxp]`.
   The generated rootfs size must not exceed the size defined by `UBI_LEB_SIZE` and `UBI_MAX_LEB_COUNT` on machine level.
-* SER2's RTS and CTS signals are controlled by GPIO only
+* Hardware Rev. 010x: SER2's RTS and CTS signals are controlled by GPIO only, fixed with Hardware Rev. 030x
 * LVDS
   * Display AUO G185HAN01 not tested on regular base
-* Sleep modes: Wake-up doesn't work.
+* Kernel based on linux-tq / linux-rt-tq
+  * Suspend & resume not supported (yet)
 * NFS boot: The order of network devices is swapped during Linux boot.
   Therefore, the U-Boot environment variable `netdev` must be swapped to the U-Boot network device used.
   *  For U-Boot **eth0** (ethernet@30bf0000) set `netdev=eth1` (default)
   *  For U-Boot **eth1** (ethernet@30be0000) set `netdev=eth0`
-* Wake-Up via RTC currently does not work

 ## Build Artefacts